 Home Care supports people to remain in their own homes by providing assistance with activities of daily living including washing and dressing and prompts for medication.
-Home Care is currently the largest Council funded service.
-In 2012/13 we externally commissioned 5100 homecare hours per week.
+Home Care is currently the largest Council funded service, commissioning an average of 6133 hours per week in 2011/12.
 Most of the people receiving home care are aged 65 or over.

-The Council currently commissions three providers that work across the whole of the borough.
+Thurrock Council currently commissions three providers that work across the whole of the borough.
 At the end of March 2013, there were 134 adults (18-64) and 531 older people (65+) receiving homecare.
-These provides may also be commissioned by the CCG for funded nursing care and Continuing Health Care.

-There over 10 registered home care providers active in the Borough offering support to residents within the Borough who receive Direct Payments or who fund their own care.
-The actual number of service users funding their own care is unknown but it may equal the number funded by the Council.
+There are a number of other providers who offer support to residents within the Borough who receive Direct Payments or who fund their own care.
+The number of service users funding their own care is unknown but there are over 10 registered home care providers active in the Borough.